Stability of plasmas through magnetic helicity: Field Relaxation Constraints

 From the above discussion by Woltjer and Taylor we cannot deduce if the given magnetic field will ever reach such an equilibrium.
 It can well be that topological constraints inhibit the plasma to even get close to a linear or non-linear force-free state.

 One such constraint is given by the realizability condition \citep{ArnoldHopf1986}.
-It defines a lower limit for the magnetic energy in presence of magnetic helicity as \EQ E(k) \ge k|H(k)|, \EN where $k$ is the inverse wavelength.
+It defines a lower limit for the magnetic energy in presence of magnetic helicity as

+where $k$ is the inverse wavelength.
 This can be integrated over the parameter $k$, which results into a global constraint.
 In an experiment or numerical simulation this effect can be easily observed by comparing the magnetic helicity with the magnetic energy.
 After some initial free relaxation with a drop in energy, the energy reaches a near constant value in low resistivity environments.
 Independent of the magnetic resistivity, the ratio of the two quantities will reach a near constant.

 For a purely hydrodynamical case that follows the compressible viscous Navier-Stokes equations, an analogous exact relation exists.
 But instead of relating the kinetic energy to the kinetic helicity the relation is between the kinetic helicity and the enstrophy, which is the volume integral of the vorticity squared.
 It can be easily derived that the enstrophy is bound from below by the kinetic helicity \citep{vortex_braids}.
 Although with no existing exact relation, the same authors found expirementally a similar realizability condition that limits the kinetic energy from below by the presence of unsigned kinetic helicity.